improvedk/improve.dk/source/_posts/pushing-the-limits-of-amazon-s3-upload-performance/pushing-the-limits-of-amazon-s3-upload-performance.md

 ## The impact of locality – EC2 meets S3

-At this point I’ve demonstrated that you get rather crappy performance if you perform your uploads single threaded.
+At this point I've demonstrated that you get rather crappy performance if you perform your uploads single threaded.
 By just scaling out the number of threads, we can actually end up saturating a gigabit NIC, provided the object size is large enough.
 However, we do spend a large amount of time waiting for network latency.
 What difference would it make if we were to run this in the cloud… Say in EC2 for example?

 I spawned an m1.xlarge instance in the EU EC2 region, providing me with a stable instance with plenty of CPU and memory.
 A tracert confirms that we are indeed **very close to the S3 servers**: